semiprime/pygenda/docs/Usage.md

   for this is that on handheld devices, +/- might be require more than one key on their own, so adding another key would make zooming awkward.
-  If you wish, you can disable this by setting the global/plus_minus_zoom config setting to False (ctrl+plus/minus will work in either case).
+  If you wish, you can disable this by setting the global/plus_minus_zoom config option to False (ctrl+plus/minus will work in either case).

 * The Zoom soft-button zooms in; shift+Zoom or ctrl+Zoom zooms out.